 A White Star in Oslo's Wine Dining Tier

 Within Norway, this kind of recognition sits alongside other serious wine addresses outside the capital.
-RE-NAA in Stavanger and FAGN in Trondheim have established that Norway's fine dining ambition is not confined to Oslo, but the capital's density of venues means that a White Star designation here competes against a larger peer set and carries a different kind of competitive meaning.
+RE-NAA in Stavanger and FAGN in Trondheim have established that Norway's fine dining ambition is not confined to Oslo, but the capital's density of venues means that a White Star designation here competes against a larger comparable set and carries a different kind of competitive meaning.

 The Seafood Orientation and What It Implies